aws-samples/awssso-migration-scripts/README.md

 Adding users to the application will give those users a new “AWS SSO” tile when they log into Microsoft 365.
 However, if the user clicks on this tile they will be unable to access AWS as they do not have any permissions assigned yet.

-Before moving on, verify that your users and and groups have been created within AWS SSO successfully by navigating to the AWS SSO console.
+Before moving on, verify that your users and groups have been created within AWS SSO successfully by navigating to the AWS SSO console.

 > **Note:** Provisioning of users and groups into AWS SSO can take up to 40 minutes to complete.
 If you don’t see your users and groups appear within the AWS SSO console, then try these [common troubleshooting steps](https://docs.aws.amazon.com/singlesignon/latest/userguide/azure-ad-idp.html#azure-ad-troubleshooting).